 The team behind Olive Skateboards, Snowboards and Splitboards means business.
 First of all they’re Canadians.
 Secondly the guys that build and design the boards for Olive get after it in the backcountry.
 When it comes to making a splitboard or snowboard designed for smashing through powder, rest assured these shapes have been tried and tested before coming to market which brings us to the Olive Numbchuck Splitboard, a directional split with a killer design.

 Olive Numbchuck Splitboard Review

-With manufacturing up in Alberta, Canada, Olive has access to great locally sourced hand picked wood that offers a lively ride.
-The Numbchuck utilizes a clear poplar core that runs the entire length of the split along with a healthy dose of carbon fibre stringers and ash thrown in for added stiffness.
+With manufacturing up in Alberta, Canada, Olive has access to great locally sourced handpicked wood that offers a lively ride.
+The Numbchuck utilizes a clear poplar core that runs the entire length of the split along with a healthy dose of carbon fiber stringers and ash thrown in for added stiffness.

 The Numbchuck comes with a bunch of camber underfoot that offers reliable edge hold when you need it combined with a big ole nose that offers insane float in the deep stuff.
 The camber allowed me to ride fast and hard in big mountain terrain.